 We’ll call this the “small hammer.”
-The traveler has two functions.
-It controls the boom's angle to the wind and it steers the boat, controlling helm and heeling in puffs and lulls.
-Set the twist with the mainsheet then use the traveler to position the boom on the centerline for maximum power and pointing as long as helm and heeling are under control.
+The traveler has two functions: it controls the boom's angle to the wind and it helps steer the boat, controlling helm and heeling in puffs and lulls.
+Set the twist with the mainsheet then use the traveler to position the boom on the centerline for maximum power and pointing, as long as helm and heeling are under control.
 As the breeze builds and mainsheet tension increases, the traveler will gradually be dropped to keep the boom on the centerline.

-In medium conditions, the role of the traveler will expand to include control of helm.
-As the boat heels too far and generates weather helm, drop the traveler to de-power the boat.
+In medium breeze, the role of the traveler will expand to include maintaining control of helm.
+As the boat heels too far and generates weather helm, you can drop the traveler to depower the boat.
 The position of the boom, relative to the centerline, will become irrelevant.
 In medium air, play the traveler aggressively to maintain the correct amount of helm.
 Dump the traveler down quickly at the onset of a puff, but then be ready to pull it right back up as the initial power of the puff dissipates and turns into forward speed instead of heel.
-If you leave it down too long you will miss the opportunity to point once accelerated.
-In medium air, the range of adjustment on the traveler will be wide, from the boom on centerline to all the way down.
+If you leave it down too long you will miss the opportunity to point once you’ve accelerated.
+In medium air, the range of adjustment on the traveler will be wide, from the boom on centerline to all the way down to leeward.

-The mainsheet is the “gross trim” adjustment for the overall amount of power.
+The mainsheet is the “big hammer” when it comes to adjustment for the overall amount of power.

 The type of boat and its performance characteristics also influence the choice.
 On fractional rigged boats with large mainsails (particularly when the boat is on the lighter side), the mainsheet is played somewhat more aggressively and the traveler is usually kept closer to centerline.
 The bigger sail makes the boatspeed particularly sensitive to small changes in mainsheet tension.
 The right amount of twist is key.

-Of course, the sophisticated mainsail trimmer continually makes adjustments to both traverler and mainsheet based not just on the overall amount of power, but issues like boat speed, waves, and even tactical situation.
-For example, the uber trimmer may choose to ease the mainsheet slightly and drop the traveler to depower if the boat is sailing slower than targets or about to hit a set of waves.
+Of course, the sophisticated mainsail trimmer continually makes adjustments to both traveler and mainsheet based not just on the overall amount of power, but also on issues like boat speed, waves, and even tactical situations.
+For example, the trimmer may ease the mainsheet slightly and drop the traveler to depower if the boat is sailing slower than targets or about to hit a set of waves.
 Or, if you are lifted or close to fetching the weather mark, it may pay to ease the mainsheet and lower the traveler more aggressively to turn a puff into speed instead of height.

 All in all, there may not truly be a right answer here.
-To paraphrase rather badly from an ancient Zen saying, as in all things, the correct answer certainly lies in the middle way.
+To paraphrase rather badly from an ancient Zen saying, as in all things, the correct answer lies in the middle way.
 Or, to take inspiration from a younger generation — you do you.